tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 \mspace{50mu} (17)
 $$

 Note that although the kernels for transactions (2) and (10) were kept secret, when the Bulletproof range proofs for
 $\text{MultiSig}(N-1)\_{A}$ and  $\text{MultiSig}(N-1)\_{B}$ were constructed, resultant values of those MultiSig Pedersen commitments were revealed to the counterparty.
-Each of them are thus able to verify the counterparty's blinding factor share by constructing the counterparty's MultiSig Pedersen commitment.
+Each of them is thus able to verify the counterparty's blinding factor share by constructing the counterparty's MultiSig Pedersen commitment.

 Alice verifies: